MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-audit.md

 The way you access the logs depends on which endpoint you choose.
 See the [logs storage account](/azure/azure-monitor/essentials/resource-logs#send-to-azure-storage) article for Azure Storage.
 See the [stream Azure logs](/azure/azure-monitor/essentials/resource-logs#send-to-azure-event-hubs) article for Event Hubs.

 For Azure Monitor Logs, logs are sent to the workspace you selected.
 The Postgres logs use the **AzureDiagnostics** collection mode, so they can be queried from the AzureDiagnostics table.
-The fields in the table are described below.
 Learn more about querying and alerting in the [Azure Monitor Logs query](/azure/azure-monitor/logs/log-query-overview) overview.

 You can use this query to get started.
 You can configure alerts based on queries.